VitaliyPetroff/ivylog/README.md

 #ivylog (utility)

-Another interpretation of working with logging (golang package to improve it).
+Another interpretation of working with logging in golang.

 **Current version: 0.1.0 (Apr 09, 2016)**